 Groggy – Grog is a concoction of rum, water and citrus juice that was originally drunk by British sailors and adopted by the U.S. Navy as a way to make stagnant water more palatable and to fight scurvy.
 Someone who is dazed or sleepy might feel as if they have had too much grog, making them “groggy.”

 Three sheets to the wind – Sheets on a ship are the ropes that control the sails.
 If a sheet becomes loose and starts flapping in the wind, the ship will lurch and rock.
-Someone who is cannot walk a straight line because they are staggering drunk is said to be “three sheets to the wind.”drinking sailors
+Someone who is cannot walk a straight line because they are staggering drunk is said to be “three sheets to the wind.”

 Splice the main brace – The main brace was the largest of the rigging on the ship and essential to controlling the vessel.
 A damaged main brace was difficult to repair, particularly in the midst of battle, so it became customary for the crew members who successfully spliced it to be rewarded with an extra ration of rum.
 The phrase came to mean a celebratory drink.